burakbaga/stock_pred_with_news_NLP/README.md

 # stock_pred_with_news_NLP
- Making predictions for future news using machine learning and deep learning with Turkish news and shares.
-Find the root of words by using zemberek nlp library for Turkish language processing
+To make future predictions using natural language processing techniques and machine learning algorithms with the shares of a particular company and the news about those shares.
+We worked with Turkish news.